Biostatistics PhD

 About the Program

-The Doctor of Philosophy in Biostatistics trains highly functional statistical researchers with the breadth of knowledge to contribute to many applied domains or to specialize in a single theoretical domain.
-Students will receive a strong, quantitative foundational core in statistical theory while simultaneously having opportunities to apply these concepts to a wide range of practical applications.
+The Doctor of Philosophy in Biostatistics trains highly functional statistical researchers with the breadth of knowledge to contribute to many applied domains or to specialize in a single theoretical domain, with the goal of becoming independent researchers upon completion of the program.
+Students will receive a strong, quantitative foundational core in statistical theory while simultaneously having opportunities to apply these concepts to a wide range of health applications.
 An important feature of the program is deliberate exposure to more contemporary quantitative concepts in data science.

 Additional Information